qirkpetrucci/prunize/README.md

 Snippet optimization detects and optimizes **embedded code blocks** within text documents (PRDs, specs, documentation, Jira tickets).
 Instead of treating the entire document as plain text, prunize identifies code snippets and optimizes them individually.

+**NEW in v0.3.0:** Enhanced snippet compaction for YAML and SQL blocks - removes indentation, collapses whitespace, and uses semicolons for additional 5-15% savings on documents with code snippets.

 **Example: Engineering Spec with Mixed Content**

 ```typescript